 Point-of-care ultrasound became a very useful strategy for more effective, clinically-appropriate treatment with procedures such as joint- and tendon-related injections, and the patient feedback was exceptional.
 They were very pleased to have us doing it, rather than having to go to another provider.
 It’s more cost effective for the patient, and a time-saver, since we can sometimes perform injections on the same day.
 Even if a patient had to return at a later date for their treatment, they were much happier to come back to the same place to see the same provider that they've already developed a relationship with.

-Diagnosing and treating tendinopathies is a large part of our practice.
+Diagnosing and treating tendinopathies is a large part of our practise.
 Any procedural work with tendons, such as paratendon sheath injections or blood product PRP injections, we perform under ultrasound guidance.
 Only for the most difficult-to-access regions will we refer our patients to the specialist MSK radiologist.